2014 OFC Futsal Championship

 The 2014 OFC Futsal Championship, also known as the OFC Futsal Championship Invitational 2014, was the tenth edition of the main international futsal tournament of the Oceanian region, organized by the Oceania Football Confederation (OFC).
 It took place from 12 to 16 August 2014, and was hosted by Païta, New Caledonia.

 Five teams took part in the tournament, including Malaysia (appearing as guest nation).

 Squads

 Each team submitted a squad of 12 players, including two goalkeepers.
 The squads were announced on 5 August 2014.

 Group stage

 Group

+The following awards were given at the conclusion of the tournament.